 Students may apply for a sequential second degree with a degree title that is the same as the first (e.g., B.S. in Plant Sciences and B.S. in Microbiology).
 For sequential degrees, students must complete at least 50 percent of all course work required in the major (as defined on the Academic Advisement Report) of the second degree after conferral of the first degree.

 Concurrent Degrees: If the degrees are completed at the same time, the 30 additional units of University Credit are not necessary.
-The student may earn concurrent (simultaneous) degrees with a minimum of 120 units and the completion of all major, minor, and General Education requirements, as long as both degrees are awarded on the same date.
+The student may earn concurrent (simultaneous) degrees with a minimum of 120 units and the completion of all major and minor requirements.
+Tier II requirements satisifed (waived) by major course work in each degree program, will satisfy both program’s General Education requirements, as long as both degrees are awarded on the same date.

 Students may apply for a concurrent second degree only if the degree title and major differ from the first.
 Students pursuing another academic program that would lead to the same degree title as the primary program must declare that program as an additional major, not a concurrent degree.
 Two or more majors may be completed within one academic degree program as long as these majors lead to the same degree title.
 However, after the first degree is awarded, another major cannot be appended to it.
 Rationale for Change